mutagen-io/mutagen/README.md

 # Mutagen

 Mutagen is a cross-platform, continuous, bi-directional file synchronization utility designed to be simple, robust, and performant.
+It can operate locally or over SSH.

 **Warning:** Mutagen is a very powerful tool that is still in early beta.
 It has [known issues](https://github.com/havoc-io/mutagen/issues) and will almost